 Apple finally made some meaningful updates to its veteran-for-creatives MacBook Pro line, including a bigger, higher-resolution (but still accurate) screen and current-generation mobile AMD graphics -- enough that it's back on my recommended list after spending some time in the "waiting for upgrades" section.
 Plus, it's got a better keyboard.

 Originally published in 2019.
-Updated regularly to reflect new products and news.
+Updated regularly to reflect new product recommendations and news.